Backlash (2018): SmackDown

 Money in the Bank qualifying matches continued on the following SmackDown.
 The Miz and Rusev won their respective matches to qualify for the men's match, and Charlotte Flair won her match to qualify for the women's.

 Due to the controversial finish to their match at Backlash, another match between AJ Styles and Shinsuke Nakamura for the WWE Championship was scheduled for Money in the Bank.
-On the May 15 episode of SmackDown, Nakamura defeated Styles in a non-title match to pick the stipulation for the match, and chose a Last Man Standing match the following week.
+On the May 15 episode of SmackDown, Nakamura defeated Styles in a non-title match to pick the stipulation for the match, and chose a Last Man Standing match.

+Randy Orton returned at Extreme Rules, where he attacked Jeff Hardy after the latter lost the United States Championship.
+Orton attacked Hardy again on the following episode of SmackDown and at SummerSlam.
+This led to a Hell in a Cell match between the two at Hell in a Cell, which Orton won to end the rivalry.

 Daniel Bryan and Big Cass also continued their rivalry.
 Bryan attacked Cass on the May 15 episode of SmackDown and at a house show in Germany, where he injured Cass' leg.
-As a result, Bryan cost Cass a spot in a Money in the Bank qualifying match, and subsequently won his match to qualify for the men's ladder match.
+As a result, Bryan cost Cass a spot in a Money in the Bank qualifying match, and on the May 22 episode, Bryan won his match to qualify for the men's ladder match.
 On the May 29 episode, Cass returned and he and Bryan lost a triple threat Money in the Bank qualifying match to Samoa Joe.
 Afterwards, Cass attacked Bryan, setting up another match between the two for Money in the Bank.